 Their cars have remained popular with a core set of buyers, with marketing targeted specifically to their niche in the automotive market.
 Subaru owners tend to want the cars because of their drivetrain engine, their off-road capabilities or the fact that they are affordable in the sports car market.

-Despite their niche market, Subaru have been a strong presence in customer satisfaction and reliability tables for some time now.
-But, how reliable are Subaru?
+Despite their niche market, Subaru have had a strong presence in customer satisfaction and reliability tables for some time now.
+But how reliable are Subaru?

-In this article, we look at how reliable Subaru is, and how this compares to its rivals and answer the question, “How Reliable is Subaru?”.
+In this article, we look at how Subaru compares to its rivals and answer the question, “How Reliable is Subaru?”.

 How reliable is Subaru?

-Subaru has experienced a lot of ups and downs over the last few years, and in 2016 the drop in their reliability was enough that they dropped to 18th out of 36 in the dependability scale as awarded by ReliabilityIndex.
-However, things have started to look up for them since then.
+Subaru has experienced a lot of ups and downs over the last decade, and in 2016 the drop in their reliability was enough that they dropped to 18th out of 36 in the dependability scale as awarded by ReliabilityIndex..

 Is the Subaru Forester reliable?

 Even if you have never looked at a Subaru yourself, you probably would have heard of the Forester.
-This compact SUV comes in about average for reliability (when compared to other Subaru vehicles), scoring a Which? score of 66%.
+This compact SUV comes in about just over average for reliability (when compared to other Subaru vehicles), scoring a Which? score of 66%.
 However, Which? recommends other vehicles.
-Also, the slightly above-average score is completely overshadowed by their extortionate average repair costs at £955.08.
+Also, the slightly above-average score is completely overshadowed by their extortionate average repair costs at £929.63.
 The Forester is also off the road for quite some time, with an average time of 4.47 hours.
-The high fuel consumption, 2.0-litre petrol engine struggles, and the pricey parts appear to be the main problem, accounting for 38.46% of all problems, followed by the engine.
+The high fuel consumption, 2.0-litre petrol engine struggles, and the pricey parts appear to be the vehicle’s main downfalls, according to Which?.

-The average time that the Which? report discovered the Forester was spending off the road was no more than 24-hours.
+At the time, the Which? report discovered the Forester was on average spending no more than 24-hours off the road.

 Is the Subaru Legacy reliable?

-The Subaru Legacy does slightly better when it comes to dependability.
+The Subaru Legacy (2009-2013) does slightly better when it comes to dependability.
 The Which? score is higher than the Forester at 70%, making it the 2nd highest-ranking Subaru vehicle and it is also considered a “Best Buy”.
-However, the yearly repair costs are much less at £762.79 on average.
+However, the yearly repair costs are around £429.30, according to withclutch.com.
 It also spends less time off the road, with an average of 3.45 hours.

 Is the Subaru Impreza reliable?